temporalio/omes/README.md

 # Omes - a load generator for Temporal

+This project is for testing load generation scenarios against Temporal.
+This is primarily used by the Temporal team to benchmark features and situations.
+Backwards compatibility may not be maintained.

 ## Why the weird name?

 Omes (pronounced oh-mess) is the Hebrew word for "load" (עומס).